Who are the Institutional Holders in Caladrius Biosciences Inc. (CLBS)?

 The top institutional shareholder in the company is Renaissance Technologies, LLC with over 1.05 million shares valued at $1.5 million.
 The investor’s holdings represent 1.76% of the CLBS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 0.34 million shares valued at $0.49 million to account for 0.58% of the shares outstanding.
 The other top investors are Anson Funds Management LP which holds 0.24 million shares representing 0.41% and valued at over $0.34 million, while Acadian Asset Management holds 0.35% of the shares totaling 0.21 million with a market value of $0.3 million.

-Caladrius Biosciences Inc. (NASDAQ: CLBS) is 49.65% higher on its value in year-to-date trading and has touched a low of $1.05 and a high of $4.89 in the current 52-week trading range.
+Caladrius Biosciences Inc. (NASDAQ: CLBS) is 35.66% higher on its value in year-to-date trading and has touched a low of $1.25 and a high of $4.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CLBS stock was last observed hovering at around $2.01 in the last trading session, with the day’s gains setting it 0.13% off its average median price target of $10.00 for the next 12 months.
-It is also 78.6% off the consensus price target high of $10.00 offered by 3 analysts, but current levels are 78.6% higher than the price target low of $10.00 for the same period.
+The CLBS stock was last observed hovering at around $1.99 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $10.00 for the next 12 months.
+It is also 80.6% off the consensus price target high of $10.00 offered by 3 analysts, but current levels are 80.6% higher than the price target low of $10.00 for the same period.

 Caladrius Biosciences Inc. (CLBS) Analyst Forecasts